Mason Core Submission Guidance

 Just Societies

-Students entering Mason in Fall 2024 or later will be required to take two Mason Core courses that have the Just Societies flag.
-Just Societies flags are added on to existing Mason Core Exploration courses in Arts, Global Contexts (coming in 2024-2025), Literature, Natural Science, and Social and Behavioral Sciences.
+Students entering Mason in Fall 2024 will have the option of taking courses with the just societies flag.
+Just Societies flags are added on to existing Mason Core Exploration courses in Arts, Global Contexts, Literature, Natural Science, and Social and Behavioral Sciences.
 Courses submitted for one of the exploration categories can be reviewed for Just Societies at the same time.

 Just Societies Proposal Worksheet